Call4Cloud | MMP-C | Autopilot | Device Preparation

 To do so, we need, we first need to change the current local_management enrollmenttype 14 to something that is not in use (so for example, 114)

-After making sure, the enrollment type 14, is not in use anymore, we can alter the Intune enrollmenttype to match the local_management enrollment.
+After ensuring enrollment type 14 is no longer in use, we can alter the Intune enrollment type to match the local_management enrollment.

 As shown below, I am going to change the enrollmenttype 6, to 14